digital-brew/create-plugin/packages/block-hot-loader/README.md

 // the array of blocks and any of their associated attributes let blocks = [];
 blockContainers.forEach( ( blockContainer ) => {
+	// in this example I'm passing all of the block's attributes
+	// to the frontend as an html data attribute and then parsing
-	const attributes = JSON.parse( blockContainer.dataset.attributes );
+	// it to use the attribute data on the frontend const attributes = JSON.parse( blockContainer.dataset.attributes );

 	blocks.push( <BlockComponent attributes={ attributes } /> )